-It is basically a set of successive activities, interconnected and which contribute to the same broader purpose.
+It is a set of successive activities, interconnected and which contribute to the same broader purpose.

 It is useful to look at the "flow" of the various actions

-2. A work plan submitted for funding to the EYF
+A work plan submitted for support to the EYF

 Within the strategic approach or global plan of an organisation (defined and agreed upon as what the organisation should achieve in the year(s) to come), you are asked to identify a coherent set of activities to be submitted to the EYF.
 It should be in line with what you do and want to achieve, but it should also be in line with the work, priorities and principles of the youth sector of the Council of Europe.
 You therefore need to show the relevance of the set of activities submitted to the EYF within the medium or long-term development of the organisation, but also show how this contributes to the priorities, mission and vision of the Council of Europe.